fikander/jira-adhoc-analysis/README.md

     docker-compose -f docker-compose.yml exec server /bin/bash

 From there, you can use iPython to execute arbitrary code using pandas, jira-cycle-extract and other installed modules.

+# TODO

+  - continuous integration
+  - Makefile
+  - more examples of analysis
+  - simplify notebooks by pulling code to tools Python scripts